snoozesoftware/snooze-deploy-grid5000/README.md

     [OAR_GRIDSUB] SSH KEY : /tmp/oargrid//oargrid_ssh_key_msimonin_42581
       You can use this key to connect directly to your OAR nodes with the oar user.

-* Connect to your job (with the subnet reservation):
+* Connect to your job (with the kavlan reservation):

         (frontend)$ oarsub -C 471354